eduardoleao052/CNN-from-scratch/README.md

 conda create -n environment_name python=3.8
 conda activate environment_name
 ```
-> **Note:** Scipy is used for faster implementation of Correlation and Convolution.
-I also made fully numpy-based implementations.
-They work and are in the `functions.py` file.
-The scipy implementation is only being used due to efficiency gains in training.
 - The requirements can be installed on a virtual environment with the command
 ```
 pip install -r requirements.txt